-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 Point of View Definition

-- A point of view in a discussion, an argument, or nonfiction writing is an opinion, the way you think about a subject.

-- In a story, the point of view is the narrator’s position in the description of events.

-In this article, we’re going to focus on the second point of view definition.
-The first definition is helpful for nonfiction writers, and for more information, I recommend checking out Wikipedia’s neutral point of view policy.
+In a discussion, an argument, or nonfiction writing, a point of view is an opinion about a subject.
+This is not the type of point of view we're going to focus on in this article (although it is helpful for nonfiction writers, and for more information, I recommend checking out Wikipedia's neutral point of view policy).

-Point of view comes from the Latin word, punctum visus, which literally means point sight, suggesting it’s where you point your sight.

-I especially like the German word for it though, which is Gesichtpunkt, translated face point, or where your face is pointed.
-Isn’t that a good visual for what’s involved in point of view?
+I especially like the German word for POV, which is Gesichtspunkt, translated “face point,” or where your face is pointed.
+Isn't that a good visual for what's involved in point of view?
+It's the limited perspective of what you show your reader.

-Note too that point of view is sometimes called “narrative mode.”
+Note too that point of view is sometimes called narrative mode or narrative perspective.

 Why Point of View Is So Important